happycollision/salterdentonwedding.com/_posts/2016-02-26-announcing-the-wedding.markdown

 image: /images/paige-don-dancing.jpg
 ---

-Thanks for visiting.
-As the wedding approaches, this website will be an always up-to-date place to check on details, registries, etc.
+This website will be an always up-to-date place to check on details, registries, etc. It's all on one page, so just keep scrolling.